 Frequently Asked Questions

 The Office of Human Subjects Protections (OHSP) facilitates and promotes the ethical involvement of human subjects in research by providing administrative support to the Institutional Review Board and consultative services to investigators and their research staff.
-The HSP facilitates the IRB review and approval of human subjects research in accordance with applicable federal and state regulations and UTD policies and procedures.
-Additionally, the HSP conducts post-monitoring and quality assurance activities and provides educational outreach for the UTD research community.
+The OHSP facilitates the IRB review and approval of human subjects research in accordance with applicable federal and state regulations and UTD policies and procedures.
+Additionally, the OHSP conducts post-monitoring and quality assurance activities and provides educational outreach for the UTD research community.

 The Institutional Review Board (IRB) is a university-wide standing committee whose primary mission is to ensure the rights and welfare of all human participants in UTD affiliated research.
 The IRB has the authority to review, approve, disapprove, or require changes to all studies under their purview.
 IRB review process is guided by federal and state regulations, university policy, and the Belmont Report.
 IRB members include faculty, staff, and community members who, in the aggregate, possess a broad range of interests and expertise that correspond with the areas of research reviewed.